 Side Effects & Safety

-Witch hazel is safe for most adults when applied directly to the skin.
+Witch hazel is LIKELY SAFE for most adults when applied directly to the skin.
 In some people, it might cause minor skin irritation.

-Witch hazel also seems to be safe for most adults when small doses are taken by mouth.
+Witch hazel is POSSIBLY SAFE for most adults when small doses are taken by mouth.
 In some people, witch hazel might cause stomach upset when taken by mouth.
 Large doses might cause liver problems.